-CT scans and MRI scans scan similar areas of the body to diagnose injuries and internal pain, but the technology is different.
+Although CT and MRI scans examine various areas of the body to diagnose injuries and internal pain, the technology behind each type of scan is different.
 Learn more about these key differences and how they impact patient care.

 While both CT and MRI scans capture detailed images of the inside of the body, the technology used — and the details captured, are different.
 We visited the Department of Radiology at Keck Medicine of USC and spoke with Meng Law, MD, professor of radiology, neurology, neurological surgery, biomedical engineering and the director of neuroradiology, to learn more.

 Computerized Axial Tomography (CT or CAT) X-rays bones, soft tissues and blood vessels in cross sections from different angles.

 Your doctor might order a CT scan to evaluate:

 Call for an Appointment

 (800) USC-CARE (800-872-2273)

 - Evaluation of the chest